jonashackt/crossplane-argocd/README.md

 #### Provider Upgrade problems: 'Only one reference can have Controller set to true'

-If new Provider versions get released, you can watch Argo trying to deploy the old version vs. Crossplane deploying the new one, which leads so a `degraded` status of the Providers:
+If new Provider versions get released, you can watch Argo trying to deploy the old version vs. Crossplane deploying the new one, which leads to a `degraded` status of the Providers:

 ![](docs/degraded-aws-providers.png)